saaratrix/generic-3Dproduct-viewer/README.md

-A generic 3D product viewer made with three.js and angular.
+A 3D product viewer made with three.js and angular.
 There is support to change textures which is animated for the white chair.

 How the application looks like: